quantumquad/QC-Info/ElectronPositronSimulation.md

-# Simulating an Electron and Position Orbiting System
+# Simulating an Electron and Positron Orbital System

 ## Representing Momentum (Kinetic Energy)
 To represent momentum, we need to include both position and momentum in our state representation.
 In quantum mechanics, position 𝑥
 ^
  and momentum